Reverse Mortgage: Unlock the value of your home for a worry-free retirement

 1. Consult a mortgage broker

-The first step is to get in touch with an experienced mortgage broker.
+The first step consists of getting in touch with an experienced mortgage broker.
 This professional is your main guide throughout the process, offering expertise tailored to your needs.

 - Assessment of your needs: The broker reviews your financial situation and your short- and long-term goals to determine whether a reverse mortgage aligns with your expectations.